liet-git/bbc-bias/README.md

 # Overview

 This work aims to shed light on bias in BBC reporting on Palestine in a way that is both transparent and reproducible.
-We analyzed a total of 600 articles and 4000 livefeed posted on the BBC website between October 7, 2023 and December 2, 2023 in an attempt to surface the systematic disparity in how Palestinian and Israeli deaths are treated in the meadia.
+We analyzed a total of 600 articles and 4000 livefeed posts on the BBC website between October 7, 2023 and December 2, 2023 in an attempt to surface the systematic disparity in how Palestinian and Israeli deaths are treated in the media.

 This analysis has been produced by Dana Najjar and Jan Lietava.
 It is an expansion of [Holly Jackson's work](https://github.com/hollyjackson/casualty_mentions_nyt) analyzing bias in media coverage of Israel and Palestine.

 The pipeline of the study is as follows:
 1. We obtained source articles and livefeed posts from the BBC website by selecting relevant topics (see below for full list) and livefeeds.
-2. We parsed the individual sentences using the ([Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/)) natural language processing pipeline.
+2. We parsed the individual sentences using the [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) natural language processing pipeline.
 3. Using the results from step 2, we identified sentences with mentions of death and **manually tagged each one of them** as referring to Palestinians, Israelis, neither or both.
 None of the tagging was performed automatically.

 The raw annotated sentences can be found in `./nlp/fatality_counts/summary/`.